klaasjanelzinga/rss-aggreggator/README.md

 - react frontend on port 3000
 - python backend on port 8080

 Connect to port 80 to see the app.
-You will need a gcloud database with priviliges, the authorization file must be named `test-ds.json` in `$HOME/Downloads`.
+First decypt the secret to connect to a database or follow the instructions in `scripts/create-google-appengine-credentials.sh`

 ## Required software

-- python3.7
 - docker
-- npm / node

 ## Building the app

-        scripts/init-environment.sh - initializes pip and npm, run inside virtualenv! scripts/build.sh - builds, unittest.
+        scripts/build.sh - builds, unittest.
-        scripts/integration-test.sh - runs app integration test.
         scripts/clean.sh - removes all build artifacts.
         scripts/upgrade-pip.sh - upgrade pip dependencies.